Guidance on Hospitals' Responses To COVID-19

 Hospitals that submitted a prior report indicating their Emergency Preparedness Plan has been implemented must ensure their report includes the above information.
 If it does not, it must be amended accordingly.

 If a hospital adds an unlicensed physical location for service after the initial PSRS report is submitted, the hospital must amend the report and add the physical location.
 Amendments to reports must be submitted within 24 hours of implementation or use of a new location or space.

 Hospitals that are offering or intend to offer COVID-19 testing through off-site locations must include that information in their initial PSRS report or amend their report when it is known that the testing will be offered.
 The Department supports and encourages hospital and health systems efforts to develop their own testing capabilities.

 A PSRS report may only be amended for a 90-day period.
 If a hospital receives notices through PSRS that it has reached its 90-day amendment limit, the hospital must enter a new report and indicate the report is a continuation of the prior emergency preparedness plan reporting and include the report number of the original PSRS report submitted under this section.
 The hospital must then continue to report as prescribed through this guidance.

-In accordance with the Order of the Secretary of Health issued on March 24, 2020, as amended on July 10, 2020, all hospitals must complete the Essential Elements of Information (EEI) data collection tool in the Knowledge Center – Health Incident Management System (KC-HIMS) one time per day at 0800 as instructed in the Amended Order.
+In accordance with the Secretary of Health's Order Requiring Hospitals to Make Daily Reports of Specified Data Regarding Supplies and Equipment, dated March 24, 2020, as amended on July 10, 2020, January 27, 2021, and August 13, 2021, all hospitals must complete the Essential Elements of Information (EEI) data collection tool in CORVENA (formerly Knowledge Center) one time per day at 1000 as instructed in the Amended Orders.